 2. Main Causes

-(or some temporary folder), but it is not included in the list of directories allowed byopen_basedir
+open_basedirrestriction: PHP is trying to use/tmp(or some temporary folder), but it is not included in the list of directories allowed byopen_basedir.- Permissions on the

-folder: The user running PHP/Apache (for example,www-data
+uploadsfolder: The user running PHP/Apache (for example,www-data) does not have write permissions onwp-content/uploads.

 3. Two-Part Solution

 3.1.
-Add :/tmp
+Add :/tmp to the open_basedir directive

-, but rather in domain-specific configuration files.
+On many servers with VestaCP, the open_basedir directive is not defined directly in /etc/php/7.x/apache2/php.ini, but rather in domain-specific configuration files.
 To find them:

 - Search where the

-directive is defined- Connect via SSH and check the domain configuration folder:bashCopy
+open_basedirdirective is defined- Connect via SSH and check the domain configuration folder:bashCopy

-- In our example, the user is
+cd /home/USER/conf/web grep -Ri open_basedir . - In our example, the user is

-- Inside these files, a line like this was found:iniCopy
+clientand the domain isclient.com.mx.
+Files found include:arduinoCopy/home/client/conf/web/client.com.mx.apache2.conf /home/client/conf/web/client.com.mx.apache2.ssl.conf - Inside these files, a line like this was found:iniCopy

 php_admin_value open_basedir /home/client/web/client.com.mx/public_html:/home/client/tmp